Official Global Travel Advisories

 Political demonstrations of varying sizes took place regularly throughout Hong Kong in 2019.
 Although they have been less frequent in 2020, authorized and unauthorized demonstrations can take place with little or no notice.
 They can quickly spread to surrounding areas, including those frequented by tourists.

 Demonstrations can lead to business and road closures as well as disruptions to traffic and transportation in affected areas.

 Hong Kong International Airport has implemented restrictions on access to its terminal buildings.
 Only passengers with valid air tickets or boarding passes are allowed to enter the terminal buildings.

-- Monitor local media for information and advice on upcoming demonstrations
+- Monitor local media

 - Follow the instructions of local authorities